-Dr Sun’s aim was to overthrow the Qing Dynasty and establish a new republic in China.
-He had a price on his head in China (literally) and his struggle took him around the world to rally support for his cause.
+Dr Sun aimed to overthrow the Qing Dynasty and establish a new republic in China.
+He had a price on his head in China (literally), and his struggle took him around the world to rally support for his cause.
 Singapore and Malaya were key support bases because of the many overseas Chinese living and working here.

 Teo, his childhood neighbour Tan Chor Lam and nephew Lim Nee Soon were activists who supported the Dr Sun’s cause for a new China.
 Wan Qing Yuan eventually became the Southeast Asian headquarters of the Tong Ming Hui.

 Today, the Sun Yat Sen Nanyang Memorial Hall is a heritage building dedicated to Dr Sun’s revolutionary activities in Southeast Asia.
 Dr Sun’s life work culminated in the 1911 Revolution in China and the elimination of the Qing Dynasty.
 These events not only ended Manchurian rule in China but the country’s long imperial history.